-U.S. Citizenship and Immigration Services (USCIS) issues Refugee Travel Documents to people with refugee or asylum status (and in some cases to lawful permanent residents who obtained their permanent residence through refugee or asylum status).
+U.S. Citizenship and Immigration Services (USCIS) issues Refugee Travel Documents to persons with refugee or asylum status (and in some cases to lawful permanent residents who obtained their permanent residence through refugee or asylum status).

 Who Needs a Refugee Travel Document

 You must have a Refugee Travel Document to return to the United States if you: